mfairchild365/a11y-resources/personas.md

 ## Persona 6: Karl - motion sickness
 Testing difficulty: 2/5.

 Karl has a vestibular disability.
 He gets very dizzy and even nauseous if there is too much motion on the screen.

-Why it matters: too much motion can cause serious problems for some users.
+Why it matters: too much motion can cause serious health issues for some users that can last hours if not days.

 1. Ensure that all auto-playing animations and videos either automatically stop within 5 seconds or that there is a mechanism to pause them.
    - Better yet, use something like a CSS `prefers-reduced-motion` to turn off motion automatically for users that set the preference.
 [Read more about prefers-reduced motion on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion).